-

 Russia

-For any information about the drug, you should contact the local representative of the holder of the registration certificate:
+For any information regarding the drug, contact the local representative of the marketing authorization holder:

 Russian Federation